 As part of these changes, 42 integrated care systems (ICSs) have been established in England.
 These ICSs bring together NHS organisations with local authorities and wider system partners to collectively plan to meet population needs, deliver better integrated care and tackle health inequalities.

 ICSs have been established with the support and direction of national NHS guidance, policy frameworks and legislation.
 The Health and Care Act 2022 focused on developing system working with ICSs being put on a statutory footing from 1 July 2022, through the creation of integrated care boards (ICBs) and integrated care partnerships (ICPs).

 Each statutory ICS must have the following elements:

 Integrated care board – a statutory body that brings together all relevant parties involved in the planning and provision of NHS services to collaboratively deliver health plans and outcomes for their population.

-ICSs will also have additional key components enabling them to deliver their core purpose through:
+ICSs also have additional components enabling them to deliver their core purpose through:

 Provider collaboratives – bringing trusts together across one or more ICSs to work collaboratively